Show Me How

 We cannot imagine our world without print even as the digital and physical merge.
 The demand for printmaking continues to rise and we want to make it accessible for everyone.

-Show Me How is an innovative community printmaking education project at Spike Print Studio that connects and engages with young people across Bristol through collaborative partnerships with University of the West of England (UWE), Aardman Animations, Rising Agency, 1625ip charity for young homeless people, Young Carers Support Centre Fishponds and local schools and community groups.
+Show Me How is an umbrella name for a community printmaking education project at Spike Print Studio that connects and engages with young people across Bristol through collaborative partnerships with University of the West of England (UWE), Aardman Animations, Rising Agency, 1625ip charity for young homeless people, Young Carers Support Centre Fishponds and local schools and community groups.

 At the core of the project is our assertion that involvement in the arts will make a difference to young people’s lives.
 Education and training opportunities are crucial to their growth and development and our print project is designed for young people to give them the opportunity to pursue their educational and professional goals.